telecombcn-dl/2018-dlai-team10/index.md

 - **Deeper and enhanced analysis of the implemented models:** The Notebooks created could be enhanced by creating better tools to analyse the obtained results such as real-time losses and accuracy plots, computation of a confusion matrix and so on.

-- **Extracted features thorough study:** Deep analysis of how the format of the input data affects the extracted features of each model implementing an encoder/decoder (PONÇ).
+- **Extracted features thorough study:** Deep analysis of how the format of the input data affects the extracted features of each model implementing an encoder/decoder.
+Analyze how the features extracted by each model differ from the others.

 # 7. References